 Running a boat is not a cheap past-time and to keep boat owners willing to use their equipment to teach visitors, they need their costs covered.
 So each time you ski behind a boat, the owner receives running costs of £15.
-The club skis and wetsuits etc won’t last forever and these items are not cheap either, so for each visit to the club will require a £5 payment to the club for this.

 Now, non-members are allowed five visits to the club before we require them to join.
 In the past, we had several people skiing for five times, who then said ‘Well it’s half way through the season now so it’s not worth me joining’.
-To combat this problem, we charge visitors £5 each visit, which goes towards their membership if they join, so after 5 visits, you have already paid £25 towards your membership.
+To combat this problem, we charge visitors £10 each visit, £5 of which goes towards their membership if they join, so after 5 visits, you have already paid £25 towards your membership.

 That means that a visit will cost you £25 per visit for one ski.
 If you are lucky enough to have time and energy for another go on the same evening, then you will need to pay another £15, which will cover the boat costs.